 The Directory: Government Departments

-The Department for Culture, Media & Sport (DCMS) is here to help make Britain the world's most creative and exciting place to live, visit and do business.
-We protect and promote our cultural and artistic heritage and help businesses and communities to grow by investing in innovation.
-Alongside this, we protect our deeply held beliefs in freedom and equality.
-We help to give the UK a unique advantage in the global race for economic success.
-DCMS is a ministerial department, supported by 43 agencies and public bodies.
+The Department for Culture, Media & Sport (DCMS) helps to drive growth, enrich lives and promote Britain abroad.
+We protect and promote our cultural and artistic heritage and help businesses and communities to grow by investing in innovation and highlighting Britain as a fantastic place to visit.
+We help to give the UK a unique advantage on the global stage, striving for economic success.
+DCMS is a ministerial department, supported by 45 agencies and public bodies.

 We work with our agencies and partners to support the transport network that helps the UK's businesses and gets people and goods travelling around the country.
 We plan and invest in transport infrastructure to keep the UK on the move.
 DFT is a ministerial department, supported by 24 agencies and public bodies.